 Child at the dentist

-The American Academy of Paediatrics (AAP), the American Dental Association (ADA), and the American Academy of Paediatric Dentistry (AAPD) recommend establishing a 'Dental Home' for your child by one year of age, with follow-up visits every six months.
-Although the first visit will not likely be much more than a quick examination, it will assist your child in becoming familiar with the process of having their teeth examined and will also allow the dentist to provide some helpful suggestions regarding oral healthcare.
-These examinations are also essential for early detection and the interception of any problems.
-You can find a list of Cayman's dentists at the bottom of this article.
+The American Academy of Paediatrics (AAP), the American Dental Association (ADA) and the American Academy of Paediatric Dentistry (AAPD) recommend establishing a 'Dental Home' for your child by one year of age, with follow-up visits every six months.
+Your child’s first visit will likely include a quick check-up to help them become familiar with the sights and sounds of a dental clinic.
+Turning this appointment into a fun and warm experience ensures your child will feel excited and motivated to return.

 Should My Child Brush His/Her Own Teeth?